 How to Safely Package and Ship Beauty Products

 Direct-to-consumer (DTC) cosmetics and other beauty items are conquering the globe.
 52% of internet consumers stated they had previously purchased a beauty product from a DTC business.
 This demonstrates the significant demand for independent online beauty companies.
-There are obstacles, even with so many possibilities, mainly when delivering delicate beauty goods.
+There are obstacles, even with many possibilities, mainly when delivering delicate beauty goods.
+This article will discuss the challenges and best practices of shipping cosmetics.

 Challenges of shipping products

-Cosmetics are available in liquid and solid forms and in various containers ranging from plastic to glass.
+Cosmetics are available in liquid and solid forms and various containers ranging from plastic to glass.
 Some beauty products are more challenging to ship than others, depending on the type of makeup and the case it comes in.
 Here are three reasons why shipping cosmetics might be tricky.

-Makeup, contrary to popular belief, can expire.
+Shelf life: Makeup, contrary to popular belief, can expire.
 Although cosmetics may not often come with a “best by” date, they eventually expire.
-Unopened foundations and mascara can last up to three years and lipsticks up to five years.
+Unopened foundations and mascara can last up to three years, and lipsticks up to five years.
 Several elements influence the shelf life of beauty products, ranging from ingredients to climate.
 One thing to bear in mind is that the shelf life of organic or natural beauty products is significantly shorter.

 Shipping materials needed